xwal/awesome-stars/README.md

 ## Jupyter Notebook

+- [anthropics/claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.
 - [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
 - [QuantWorld2022/backtrader](https://github.com/QuantWorld2022/backtrader) -
 - [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API